Community-based sites

 Community-based sites will need to hire all staff except instructional teaching staff.
 The Mind Trust and partners will hire and place teaching staff for each community-based ISLL site.

-Compensation for instructional staff (ELA/Math teachers, Supervising Teachers, and Classroom Assistants) will also be handled by The Mind Trust and partners.
+Compensation for instructional staff (ELA/Math teachers, Supervising Teachers, and Classroom Assistants) will also be handled by The Mind Trust and its partners.
 Community-based sites will be responsible for compensation for all non-instructional positions.

 Community-Based Site Requirements